Fortress Learning is committed to ensuring that its marketing and advertising complies with AQF requirements.

 The Enrolment Form also offers an opportunity for students to identify any other particular needs they might have.
 Please discuss any concerns with your trainer.

 Fortress Learning is committed to providing fair and equitable access to learning for all students and this will be monitored throughout the course.

-Recognition of prior learning (RPL) takes into account previous studies you may have completed as well as life and work experiences.
-If these experiences are relevant, you may be granted exemptions for parts of your course.
-This allows for fairer access to studies by ensuring you are not required to duplicate learning you have already achieved.
+Recognition of Prior Learning (RPL) takes into account previous studies you may have completed as well as life and work experiences.
+If these experiences are relevant, you may be granted RPL for some of the units that make up your course.
+This allows for fairer access to studies by ensuring you are not required to duplicate the learning you have already achieved.

 All applicants for RPL are encouraged to discuss this with their trainer prior to commencing the formal application process.

-Following the receipt of your Personal Learning Plan the RTO will provide you with the resources you will need to collect evidence of your current skills and experience.
+Following the development of your Personal Learning Plan, Fortress Learning will provide you with the resources you will need to collect evidence of your current skills and experience.

-- The assessor evaluates the evidence and notifies you if there are any further pieces of evidence that are required.
+- The assessor evaluates the evidence (either through submission in document form or via direct observation) and notifies you if there are any further pieces of evidence that are required.

-- The assessor negotiates an interview time with you, during which your evidence will be discussed as it relates specifically to the Competency Standards for which you are seeking RPL.
+- The assessor negotiates a further interview time with you if applicable, during which time your further evidence will be discussed as it relates specifically to the Competency Standards for which you are seeking RPL.

-- The assessor conducts the assessment of all the evidence, and advises you of the result.
-This will be recorded in your Dashboard.
+- Upon submission of your final portfolio of evidence with all supporting documents, the assessor then conducts the final assessment of all the evidence that you have submitted for the overall assessment of the unit and advises you of the result.
+This will be recorded in your Learner Portal.

-- When the evidence meets the Unit of Competency requirements the RTO issues the appropriate statement of attainment or qualification.
+- When the evidence meets the Unit of Competency requirements Fortress Learning will award the unit.

 - The length of time for this process will depend almost entirely on how much evidence you have and the time taken to collect all of the relevant evidence.